egg528/egg528.github.io/src/content/til/data-oriented-programming/2/en.md

 ---
-title: "[Data-Oriented Programming] Chapter 2: Separating Code and Data"
+title: "Chapter 2: Separating Code and Data"
 description: "Exploring the first principle of data-oriented programming: separating code and data, and examining new perspectives on viewing systems."
 date: "2024-10-29"
 draft: false